The Home of Sensory Integration Training

 Sensory integration difficulties (sometimes called sensory processing disorder or SPD) can be seen in individuals with various conditions, including autism, ADHD, and developmental coordination disorder.

-“The neurological process that organises sensation from one’s own body and from the environment and makes it possible to use the body effectively with the environment.”
+The concept was first developed by Dr A Jean Ayres in the 1960s–70s, who defined it as: "The neurological process that organises sensation from one's own body and from the environment and makes it possible to use the body effectively with the environment."
 (Ayres, 1972)

 Sensory Integration Therapy (Ayres Sensory Integration®) is a specialised, evidence-based therapy provided by qualified practitioners to help individuals with sensory integration challenges.